 We have a monthly newsletter, which has interesting articles and keeps us up-to-date with What's On and other Society matters.

-We run a Yahoo!
-Groups discussion forum - "G3UES".
-It is a closed group that only approved Members have access to, and it is the repository for the most up-to-date published version of the Membership List.
-If you would like to join the discussion group but haven't ever subscribed to the (free) Yahoo!
-Groups, a guide to how to sign up can be found here.
+We run a "groups.io" discussion forum - "G3UES".
+It is a closed group that only approved Members have access to, and it is the repository for the most up-to-date published Newsletters.